 A lot of D3S shooters lit up forums expressing their discontent that the improvements in the D4 were not sufficient enough to justify the investment.
 Guys who lurk forums and read spec sheets are always good that way.
 While there is some truth to what they are saying, it’s unrealistic to assume that we would see the groundbreaking advances the D3 had in the very next iteration of a new body.
 The D3S was an incremental refinement to the D3, the D4 is a redesign.
 Of course the changes will seem less significant if you upgrade at every increment.
 There are many aspects of the current bodies that are dialed.
 I appreciate that Nikon kept those elements rather than change them simply for the sake of change.
 For me, this camera represents two additional stops of light, a much larger buffer, wi-fi camera control, uncompressed HD video, 10fps, AF capability up to F8 and refined ergonomics.
 I also think that the improvements in video are nearly, not quite, as impressive as the D3′s were with regard to stills at the time.

 I received my D4 the night before shooting the Toronto Supercross.
 I was on my way home from scoping out the track when I got the call to pick it up.
 I barely had a chance to skim the manual and my first opportunity to click the shutter was at one of the most challenging events to photograph.
 I was immediately blown away by the speed and accuracy of the focusing module in the D4.
 The light in these stadiums is terrible.
-It looks bright to the human eye but, photography wise, it’s pretty bad.
+It looks bright enough to the human eye but, photography wise, it’s pretty bad.
 I found the focus acquisition to be lighting fast.
 Normally you look through the viewfinder, see your subject, focus and shoot.
 With the D4, it seemed effortless; the minute I looked at my subject I was locked-on (insert Top Gun quote here).
 Hunting, even in low light, was non-existent.